fbpx

 Lake of the Woods has some of the best hunting in the world for deer, bear, waterfowl, three species of grouse, and more!

-Grouse and Small game hunting.
-The hunting season for small game including three species of grouse, rabbits and squirrels.
-Ruffed grouse are the most common of the three species and are all over the area.
+Ruffed grouse are the most common of the three species of grouse and are in good numbers throughout the area.
 They are prevalent, delicious to eat and live amongst the hundreds of thousands of acres of public hunting woods around the area.

-Spruce groView More: http://howardcommunications.pass.us/rgs-imagesuse tend to frequent more of the pine forests and are a very dark meat.
-Sharp Tailed Grouse tend to frequent more agriculture land and although , but in isolated pockets.
-Here’s a great video showing the opportunities in Lake of the Woods County!
-The ruffed grouse are the holy grail of the forest in Northern MN!
+Of the three species of grouse, the ruffed grouse are the holy grail of the forest in Northern MN!
 A blast to hunt and boy are they prevalent!
 Get your shotguns ready and start practicing because trying to hit a ruffed grouse after a flush can be one of the most challenging but rewarding birds to hunt.
 And they taste pretty good too!

 Check out the ATV page for maps of public land and walking trails available!

-Waterfowl hunting.
-Waterfowl hunting kicks off in early September and remains open until late October.
-Hunters come to Lake of the Woods, the Rainy River, NW Angle and surrounding fields for some of the best waterfowl hunting in North America.
 If this is your first time, we recommend contacting one of our outfitters or resorts in getting a “lay of the land” and helping to ensure a successful and enjoyable hunt.
 Hunters enjoy a nice variety of puddle ducks, divers, and Canada geese.
-Check out this video from four mile bay.

 Deer hunting.
 In MN, bow hunters can get a jump-start on the deer hunting season as early as mid-September.
 For those with firearms, the season begins the first part of November.